reflectoring/reflectoring.github.io/_posts/2017-09-16-event-messaging-with-spring-boot-and-rabbitmq.md

 ## Configuring an Event Producer

-Creating an event producer is pretty straight forward.
+Creating an event producer is pretty straightforward.
 We make use of the `RabbitTemplate` provided by the AMQP starter and call the method `convertAndSend()` to send an event.
 The event in the code example only contains a String.
 If the message should contain a complex object, you can make use of [message converters](https://docs.spring.io/spring-amqp/docs/1.7.4.RELEASE/reference/html/_reference.html#message-converters).